Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"An American IVF milestone".</h2 head><h3 quote align='center'>"Elizabeth Jordan Carr, the first American born via in vitro fertilization, was born on this day in 1982.
-Her mother gave birth to her in Virginia because IVF was illegal in her home state of Massachusetts.
-Meet Elizabeth Carr".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Arrested for wearing pants".</h2 head><h3 quote align='center'>"On this day in 1852, Emma Snodgrass was arraigned in Boston because she was a woman wearing trousers.
+This was a time when activists were calling for \u201crational dress\u201d for women, including bloomers and trousers, as an alternative to long, bulky skirts.
+When did women start wearing pants?".</h3 quote></h3 OTD